Hear-Ye/congress/README.md

 This repository is a port from [unitedstates/congress](https://github.com/unitedstates/congress).
 We required a versioning policy which unitedstates organization does not provide, so we made this repository.
-Most changes here are still coming from the main repository.
+Most changes here are still coming from the main repository, and any changes we make here will most likely end up in the main repository as well via PRs.

 ### Setting Up